bufbuild-ru/docs/docs/bsr/reflection/prototransform/index.md

 ## Filters

-In addition to converting data formats, the converter can also be configured to apply custom mutations/transformations to the message.Let's say there's a custom option that's used to mark fields as sensitive (such as fields that contain secrets or PII — personally identifiable information):
+In addition to converting data formats, the converter can also be configured to apply custom mutations/transformations to the message.

+Let's say there's a custom option that's used to mark fields as sensitive (such as fields that contain secrets or PII — personally identifiable information):

 ```protobuf
 syntax = "proto3";